EdidiongEsu/genre_NLP/README.md

-# genre_NLP
+# Similarity between Genres using Natural Language Processing

+In this repository I tried to answer two questions:
+- Do blurbs represent a book properly
-i iterated over 1 million+ words contained in blurbs of books to help check for similarities between genres using Natural Language Processing.
+- Similarities between different genres of books/novels usinmg Natural Language Processing.